 How You Can Comply

-The second item is to set up a PTO policy that covers the Michigan paid sick time law.
-Keep in mind your company size, as 9 or fewer employees mandate one sick time cap, and 10 or more employees mandate a higher sick time cap
+The second item is to set up a PTO policy that covers Michigan paid sick time law.
+Keep in mind your company size, as 49 or fewer employees do not fall under the new Michigan Paid Sick Leave Law, and 50 or more employees are required to pay employees up to 40 hours for sick days.